 Flights from the UK and Ireland

-Many British airports offer flights either to Larnaka, Pafos or both, though some are restricted to the summer months.
+Many British airports offer flights to Larnaka, Pafos or both, though some are restricted to the summer months.
 Flight times to Cyprus from London are usually around 4hr 30min.
 Flights from Ireland require at least one, and often two, stops, and therefore take the best part of a day.
 Add another 40min for flights to Ercan in north Cyprus which must touch down in Turkey first.
-Costs can vary enormously, coming in as low as £150 return during low season, but soaring in summer to £300 or more, though with an average of £250–300.
-Fares can also jump during the Greek Orthodox Easter (not always the same as the Western European Easter) as expats flood home for this most important of festivals.
-Of course many of the bargain rates from budget carriers become increasingly less so once you’ve paid extra for your hold luggage, meals, your choice of seat and so on.
+Fares can vary enormously, coming in as low as £150 return during low season, but soaring in summer to £300 or more, though with an average of £250–300.
+Prices can also jump during the Greek Orthodox Easter (not always the same as the Western European Easter) as expats flood home for this most important of festivals.

 To Larnaca and Pafos

-wmonarch.co.uk.
-Larnaka (from Birmingham, Manchester, Luton, Gatwick) and Pafos (from Birmingham, Manchester, Gatwick).
+Larnaka (from Birmingham, Leeds Bradford, Luton and Gatwick) and Pafos (from Birmingham and Gatwick).

-wthomson.co.uk.
-To Larnaca and Pafos from London Gatwick and Stansted plus many UK regional airports: Aberdeen, Belfast, Birmingham, Bristol, Cardiff, East Midlands, Exeter, Glasgow, Leeds/Bradford, Manchester and Newcastle.
+To Larnaka and Pafos from London Gatwick and Stansted plus many UK regional airports: Aberdeen, Belfast, Birmingham, Bristol, Cardiff, Doncaster, East Midlands, Exeter, Glasgow, Leeds/Bradford, Manchester and Newcastle.
 Also from Dublin.

 To Ercan (North Cyprus)

-wturkishairlines.com.
-Ercan via Istanbul from London Gatwick and Heathrow plus Manchester and Birmingham.
+Ercan via Istanbul from London Gatwick and Heathrow plus Manchester, Birmingham and Edinburgh.

 Flights from the US and Canada

 There are no direct flights from the US and Canada to Cyprus.
 North American visitors must therefore travel via London, Athens, or other European hub airports.
-Numerous airlines offer one- or two-stop flights, and round-trip costs can vary between US$1300 and US$2000 from New York and US$2200 to US$3100 from Los Angeles, though the cheapest fares tend to be from the smaller airports – Newark, New Jersey, for example, has fares that start at around US$840.
-Flights from Toronto, Montreal and Vancouver start at under Can$1000.
-The best deals from North America to Cyprus seem to be from American Airlines (wamericanairlines.co.uk), Delta (wdelta.com), Air Canada (waircanada.com), Lufthansa (w lufthansa.com) and British Airways (w ba.com).
+Numerous airlines offer one- or two-stop flights, and round-trip fares can vary between US$650 and US$3000 from New York and US$1100 to US$3380 from Los Angeles, though the cheapest fares tend to be from the smaller airports – Newark, New Jersey, for example, has fares that start at around US$630.
+Flights from Toronto, Montreal and Vancouver start at under Can$1180.
+The best deals from North America to Cyprus seem to be from American Airlines, Delta, Air Canada, Lufthansa and British Airways.

 Flights from Australia, New Zealand and South Africa

 Travelling from Australia, New Zealand or South Africa to Cyprus involves at least one stopover, usually via a Middle Eastern hub such as Dubai.
-One-stop flights from Australia start at around AUS$2000; from New Zealand NZ$2500.
-The cheapest route from South Africa is Johannesburg via Dubai with prices starting at R7000.
-Emirates (w emirates), code-sharing with BA and Qantas, appear to offer the most competitive deals.
+One-stop flights from Australia start at around AUS$1580; from New Zealand NZ$2640.
+The cheapest route from South Africa is Johannesburg via Dubai with prices starting at ZAR10,300.
+Emirates, code-sharing with BA and Qantas, appear to offer the most competitive deals.